Wrandy1/React-Portfolio/README.md

 WHEN I view the footer
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
 ```

+## Usage

+To use this portfolio, follow these steps:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Install the dependencies using `npm install`.
+4. Start the development server using `npm start`.
+5. Open your browser and go to `http://localhost:3000` to view the portfolio.
+6. Deploy the application to Netlify following the instructions in the [Docs on Netlify](https://vitejs.dev/guide/static-deploy.html#netlify).